quangan186/Asm-2---microbit-project/README.md

 Press both A and B to choose Paper

-Press Microbit's Logo to start or restart the game
+Press Microbit's Logo to play Endless Mode

-Press Pin 0 to see the History
+Press Pin 0 to resume the game
 Press Pin 1 to pause the game

-Press Pin 2 to resume the game
+Press Pin 2 to see the History

 ## Edit this project ![Build status badge](https://github.com/quangan186/asm-2---microbit-project/workflows/MakeCode/badge.svg)